Semur (Indonesian stew): History and origins

 Centuries of interactions between the Netherlands and Indonesia have contributed to the development of the stew's flavor.
-Javanese stew that in the earlier served as the main menu in the banquet of the Dutch is derived from the word smoor (Dutch: "stew").
-Smoor in Dutch means food that has simmered with tomatoes and onions in a long cook process.
+Javanese stew which in earlier served as the main menu in the banquet of the Dutch is derived from the word smoor (Dutch: "stew").
+Smoor in Dutch means food that has simmered with tomatoes and onions in a long cooking process.
 One of the oldest and most cookbook recipes complete document in the Dutch East Indies, Groot Nieuw Oost-Indisch Volledig Kookboek published in 1902, contains six recipes stew (Smoor Ajam I, Ajam Smoor II, Smoor Ajam III, Smoor Bandjar van Kip, Smoor Bantam van Kip, Solosche Smoor van Kip).
 This book asserts that the later smoor stew was the kitchen cooking method developed in Dutch East Indies (Indonesia) by the Eurasian.

 Over time, semur was incorporated into Indonesian tradition and served in a variety of traditional events.
-Javanese with their preference on sweet dishes has favoured semur and consider it as part of Javanese cuisine.
+Javanese with their preference for sweet dishes has favoured semur and consider it as part of Javanese cuisine.
 Betawi people in Jakarta have adopted semur as part of their tradition that is always served during Lebaran, weddings, and any important celebrations.
 Betawi people like to cook dogfruit with spices and soy sauce to make semur jengkol (dogfruit stew).
-Not only Betawi culture, semur are also often appeared on the celebration events in various parts of the archipelago such as Kalimantan and Sumatra, with the flavor and appearance that suit local tastes.
+Not only Betawi culture, semur also often appeared at celebration events in various parts of the archipelago such as Kalimantan and Sumatra, with the flavor and appearance that suit local tastes.

-At first, semur was associated to the beef that is processed in thick brown gravy.
+At first, semur was associated with the beef that is processed in thick brown gravy.
 However it was later developed into various ingredients and recipes; ox tongue, mutton, chicken, eggs, also for vegetable products, such as tofu, tempeh, eggplant, and others.
 Semur has become a daily dishes served in Indonesian households and can be found in various parts of Indonesia.

-Semur might be served individually with rice, lontong, or as part of the whole complete meal of rijsttafel, buffet or as one of side dishes in tumpeng, nasi uduk or nasi rames.
+Semur might be served individually with rice, lontong, or as part of the whole complete meal of rijsttafel, buffet, or as one of the side dishes in tumpeng, nasi uduk or nasi rames.